 We wanted HAND/EYE to be something that people keep forever.
 Something of greater value than magazines you look at for 5 minutes and toss.
 Advertising dilutes the reverence we feel for our subject matter.

 Selling ads and satisfying advertisers is also a profession unto itself which demands 100% attention from a qualified staff.
-We chose to keep our 1.5 full time staff (only .5 of which is paid) focused on CONTENT.
-Thankfully, we did find a handful of companies and organizations interested in sponsorship, so some of our first 10 issues reached break-even status financially.
+We chose to keep our 1.5 full-time staff (only .5 of which is paid) focused on CONTENT.
+Thankfully, we did find a handful of companies and organisations interested in sponsorship, so some of our first 10 issues reached break-even status financially.